Recruitment - Governors, Trustees and Clerks

 Many academy schools also have staff representation on the board, the number of positions will depend upon what is stipulated in your Articles.

 The staff governor position in maintained schools must be filled through an election process, where the vacancy is publicised to all staff and nominations are sought from eligible individuals.
 If there is more than one nomination a secret ballot will be held, where the staff vote for the candidate they wish to elect.
 Many academy schools also follow this process.
 For elected positions the board cannot insist on a particular skill, but they can certainly inform the electorate of the skills they are seeking.
+The term of office for a staff governor commences from the date they are elected.

 Within the resources below you will find a staff governor election pack, explaining the process, the required timelines and providing model letters and ballot papers.